taggedzi/exapunks/notes/tricks.md

-# Tricks to help with reducing cycles/size/activity in EXAPUNKS?
+# Tricks to help with reducing cycles/size/activity(?) in EXAPUNKS

 These are tips and tricks for playing the game Exapunks.
 I explain tricks to reduce cycles, size, and possibly activity.
 Note Reading this MIGHT be considered by some to be spoilers.
 These are things I learned on my way that I didn't want to forget.
 But IF you are serious about not knowing spoilers don't read any further.
 You have been warned.